gcharters/kabanero-dev-getting-started/README.md

 We're going to start by trying out the developer experience Appsody provides and then we'll move on to use Eclipse Codewind.

 Let's take a look at what Appsody provides in terms of capabilities.
-In a comamnd prompt, type:
+In a command prompt, type:

 ```
 appsody